-In addition to the $\Delta T$ , a little time is required to position the second scanning mirror (x).
-This time duration cannot be predicted and therefore is a jitter.
+In addition to the ΔT , a short period of time is required to position the second scanning mirror (x).
+This time duration cannot be predicted and is therefore a jitter.
 The maximum jitter time that is required is equal to the time needed to scan one line (for 1000 Hz = 1 ms).

 However, input triggers react very fast and are reproducible.
-Without considering the little jitter, the reproducibility is within 10 $\mu$ s.
+Without considering the little jitter, the reproducibility is within 10 μs.

-3.2 Timing for trigger out
+3.2 Timing for Trigger out

-The different types of available output trigger signals have a different timing characteristics:
+The different types of available output trigger signals have different timing characteristics:

-1. Trigger out on frames (free configurable by the user for xy- and xt-scanning mode via the LAS AF user interface) and line and frame trigger out (automatically generated):

-These triggers have no delay since they are exactly synchronized with the position of the x-scan mirror.

-2. Trigger out on function start/end:

-These triggers are software-controlled and cannot be predicted as the input triggers.
+- Trigger out on frames (free configurable by the user for xy- and xt-scanning mode via the LAS AF user interface) and line and frame trigger out (automatically generated): These triggers have no delay since they are exactly synchronized with the position of the x-scan mirror. - Trigger out on function start/end: These triggers are software-controlled and cannot be predicted as the input triggers.